01 of 06

 Open Your Photo

-Go to the File menu and from the drop-down menu click on Open and then in the window that opens you can navigate to wherever your photo is saved.
+Go to the drop-down File menu and click to on Open and then you can navigate to wherever your photo is saved.
 Double-clicking on the photo file will open it in Photoshop.Continue to 4 of 6 below.

 04 of 06